Osborw/multi-suspend/README.md

 ## Thanks :)

-If you found this helpful, I'd appreciate a quick rating on AnkiWeb or Star this repo on Github.
+If you found this helpful, I'd appreciate a rating on AnkiWeb or Star this repo on Github.
+It goes a long way!